arpitgoyal-nickelfox/PaginationUIManager/README.md

         case closing
     }
 ```
-If you're using this on `UICollectionView`, then make sure you've enabled paging and set `alwaysBounceVertical` property
+If you're using this on `UICollectionView`, make sure you've enabled paging and set `alwaysBounceVertical` property
 of `UICollectionView` to `true`.